 There, that is as bad as it gets.
-If you want to earn substantial passive income you have to put in a LOT of work.
+If you want to earn substantial passive income you have to put in a LOT of work upfront.
 Not so bad huh?

 Of course you could take my route and start earning more money by offering a physical product of your digital work.
 There are plenty of manufactures that Etsy allows for you to work with who drop ship directly to your customers.

-Whether you decide to stay completely passive or offer products the remainder of this post is helpful.
+Whether you decide to stay completely passive with digital downloads or add a little more work and offer products, the remainder of this post will help you.

 How can it be passive income if you have to work?